Trauma Focused Therapists in Oregon

 Functional and structural neuroimaging studies show measurable changes in trauma-affected brain regions (amygdala reactivity, hippocampus volume, default mode network connectivity) after evidence-based trauma therapy.
 The changes are real, durable, and roughly comparable to those produced by SSRIs — except that therapy gains tend to hold better after treatment ends.
 "Rewiring" is a real description, not a metaphor, though the timeline is longer than the wellness-industry version suggests.

-As of April 2026, Oregon Counselor Directory lists 4,838 therapists specializing in trauma-focused therapy throughout Oregon.
+Oregon Counselors Directory lists 4,853 therapists specializing in trauma-focused therapy throughout Oregon.
 These providers offer a range of services to help individuals recover from traumatic experiences.
-118 of these therapists provide telehealth services, making trauma-focused care accessible to clients across the state, including those in remote areas.
-42 therapists accept the Oregon Health Plan (OHP), which can substantially reduce the cost of therapy for eligible individuals.
+135 of these therapists provide telehealth services, making trauma-focused care accessible to clients across the state, including those in remote areas.
+46 therapists accept the Oregon Health Plan (OHP), which can substantially reduce the cost of therapy for eligible individuals.
 Additionally, 33 trauma-focused therapists offer sliding scale fees, making therapy more affordable for clients with income constraints.
-Most of these providers, 137 are currently accepting new clients, ensuring that those in need can find timely support.
+Most of these providers, 151 are currently accepting new clients, ensuring that those in need can find timely support.

 Oregon Cities